NeOS32/n32_ccache/README.md

 ## Status
 Under no condition this implementation should be regarded as finished or optimal.
-Many constructions used, after that time, looks sometimes naive (there are far more optmial coutnerparts).
+Many structures and algorithms used are not optimal (there are far more optmial counterparts).
 Notwithstanding, it works for me since early 2011.

 To do list:
 - [x] N32_CCACHE_MODE with MODE_DISC